rabstolaf/bwsys/03_scripting.md

 ```

 ## Variables
-Before we get into variables in scripting, lets try out variables on the command line first.
+Before we get into variables in scripting, let's try out variables on the command line first.
 ```sh
 $ A=apple
 $ echo $A
 apple
 ```
-These lines set A to the string apple, keep in mind that you canno't have any spaces.
+These lines set A to the string apple, keep in mind that you can't have any spaces.
 To read the variable, put a dollar sign in front of its name.
-Bash has many special variables with information about the enviroment, called enviroment variables, they can be accessed the same as variables you set manualy, for example,
+Bash has many special variables with information about the environment, called environment variables, they can be accessed the same as variables you set manually, for example:
 ```sh
 $ echo $HOME
 /home/user